kkostyan/is31fl3733/README.md

     is31fl3733_0.i2c_write_reg = &i2c_write_reg;
     is31fl3733_0.i2c_read_reg = &i2c_read_reg;

-Then, initialize device and try to draw something, e.g. set LED brightness at position {1;2} to maximum level:
+Initialize device:

     // Initialize device.
     IS31FL3733_Init (&is31fl3733_0);
     // Set Global Current Control.
     IS31FL3733_SetGCC (&is31fl3733_0, 127);

+## PWM mode ##

+Draw something in PWM mode, e.g. set LED brightness at position {1;2} to maximum level:

     // Set PWM value for LED at {1;2}.
     IS31FL3733_SetLEDPWM (&is31fl3733_0, 1, 2, 255);
     // Turn on LED at position {1;2}.